 Remove the sweater from the soapy water, and rinse in cold water to remove the baby shampoo from the sweater fibers.
 After rinsing, gently press or squeeze the sweater, moving from the sleeves to the collar area and working your way down, pressing out any remaining moisture as you go.

 Don't wring: this can damage - and even break - the very fibers we're trying to gently coax back into shape.

 To remove any lingering moisture from your sweater, roll it in a towel.
 It's essential that the fibers contain as little moisture as possible when you begin the resizing process.

 Pin the sweater to a large corkboard, stretching the neck, arms, and sides to size.
 Return to re-stretch, and re-pin the clothing or sweater every few hours.

-It will take several stretching and re-pinning sessions to return the sweater to its original size.
-But if you adore that angora (or wool, or cashmere) sweater, you'll be delighted with the results and glad you took the time to pin, pin, and pin again.
+It will take several stretching and re-pinning sessions to return the garment to its original size.
+But If you adore that sweater, you'll be glad you took the time to pin, pin, and pin again.